University of KwaZulu-Natal: Law clinics

-Ranking
+Rankings and reputation

 UKZN was ranked fourth out of the universities in South Africa by the Times Higher Education World University Rankings and sixth by the QS World University Rankings in 2018.
 UKZN has historically had a very strong reputation in the areas of science, technology, engineering, and mathematics, and is ranked first in the country for physical sciences and engineering, second for computer science, and third for mathematics.
 The university has also produced a number of prominent entrepreneurs and innovators.
 It was ranked first in Sub-Saharan Africa in Q4 2020 by the amount of venture capital funding raised by Unicorn startups founded by UKZN's alumni.

 Internationally, UKZN is ranked in the 401-500 bracket by the Times Higher Education World University Rankings, and in the 701-750 bracket by the QS World University Rankings 2018.
 As of March 2021, it was ranked in the 801-1000 bracket by the QS World University Rankings.